-As a resident of the Alachua country or Florida State in general, it is required by every child that reach a specific age to attain formal education, it can be private school, public school, home schooling or any other means of acquiring formal education.
-It’s required by the Florida law for every child that’s between the age of six and sixteen to attend school, this is compulsory for every child or the parent will face criminal charges.
+As a resident of the Alachua country or the State of Florida in general, it is required by every child that reaches a specific age to attain formal education.
+It can be a private school, public school, homeschooling, or any other means of acquiring a formal education.
+Florida law requires it for every child that’s between the age of six and sixteen to attend school, this is compulsory for every child, or the parent will face criminal charges.

 Here Are Some Statutes That Govern Florida Education Laws;